sharfaz/event-booking-api/README.md

 6. To view the API documentation, navigate to `https://localhost/api` in your web browser.
 6. Run `docker compose down --remove-orphans` to stop the Docker containers.

+## Database Access
+I have used PostgreSQL as the database for this project.
+The database connection details are stored in the `.env` file.

+To access the database from host machine, please use the following credentials:
+- Host: `localhost`
+- Port: `5432`
+- Database: `app`
+- user: `app`
+- password: `!ChangeMe!`

 ## API Design
 I followed API Platform's best practices and conventions for designing the API.
 I used built in Doctrine ORM providers and processors for rapid development.